-Way back in 2005 the first alpine coaster in the United States was built in Colorado by the Glenwood Caverns Adventure Park.
+Way back in 2005 the first alpine mountain coaster in the United States was built in Colorado by the Glenwood Caverns Adventure Park.
 Thus it is fitting that Colorado is at the forefront of the alpine coaster craze, just over a decade later.
-In the past couple of years Colorado has become home to five more mountain resort alpine coasters for a grand total of seven.
+In the past couple of years Colorado has become home to six more mountain resort alpine coasters for a grand total of eight.
+In addition, there are several alpine slides in Colorado.
 That’s a fairly large number of alpine coasters per capita.
 Most other states boast one or two alpine coasters.

 Colorado Alpine Coaster Round Up